JS Oyashio

-JS Oyashio (SS-590) was the lead boat of the s.
-She was commissioned on 16 March 1998.
+JS Oyashio (hull number SS-590) was the lead boat of the s.
+She was commissioned on 16 March 1998, serving 25 years with the Japan Maritime Self-Defense Force before by the time of her decommissioning on 17 March 2023.

+Oyashio, tied with JS Uzushio (SS-592), has the longest service career of any Japanese submarine commissioned since the JMSDF began building and commissionng submarines in the early 1960s.

 Construction and career

 Oyashio was laid down at Kawasaki Heavy Industries Kobe Shipyard on 26 January 1994 and launched on 15 October 1996.
 She was commissioned on 16 March 1998 and deployed to Yokosuka.

 From 11 January to 10 April 2006, she participated in RIMPAC 2006.

 On 10 January 2009, during a performance test 4.6 km Southwest of the Maritime Self-Defense Force Kagoshima Laboratory in Kirishima City, Kagoshima Prefecture, the Maritime Self-Defense Force's fishing boat 28th Kamemaru came into contact with the mast.
 A part of the stern of the fishing boat was damaged and dropped, but no one was injured.
 The fishing boat was chartered by the Maritime Self-Defense Force and was wary of other vessels from approaching during the performance test of Oyashio.

 On 8 December 2009, the Kagoshima Maritime Security Department sent documents to the Captain and three others on suspicion of the risk of a possible traffic incident.
 Furthermore, at around 0:15 pm on 17 June 2009, during training on the Pacific Ocean about 28 km East of Shiriyazaki, a cable for resource exploration (4.8 km) towed by the Agency for Natural Resources and Energy research vessel Shigen (10,395 tons) of the Ministry of Economy, Trade and Industry caused an incident that left some of the crew injured.